nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 5](#5.ExamplePaddingMachines) for example machines to get you up and running quickly.

 ### 1.2.
-Design Philosophy, Design Constraints, and Layering Model
+Layering Model, Design Philosophy, and Design Constraints

 The circuit padding framework is meant to provide one layer in a layered system of interchangeable components.
 Because it operates at the Tor circuit